triconn/jumpline/README.md

 #### API Docs

-iQueue uses swagger for automatic API documentation in development.
+Jumpline uses swagger for automatic API documentation in development.
 Start the app with `NODE_ENV=development`, and visit the `/docs` route.